 Your extension has been reviewed and approved by Shopware.
 You can now enable it for the store in the master data under Publish extensions.

-Your extension has already been approved and is available in the Community Store.
+Your extension has already been approved and is available in the Shopware Store.

 You have deleted the extension.